 – Attorney Steve Meister

 Ryan’s family became aware of this letter around a year after it was written.
-Shortly thereafter, the expert who Meister claimed enhanced the pictures, Greg Stutchman, was contacted by the family for the results of the ATM pictures that had allegedly been analyzed.
+Shortly thereafter, the expert who Meister claimed enhanced the pictures, Greg Stutchman, was contacted by the family for the results of the ATM pictures that Meister claimed had been been analyzed.

 In the following sworn declaration to the court, Mr.Stutchman makes two significant claims to the court that directly contradict Steve Meister’s previous statement: